Warren Buffett adds Texas daily to newspaper stable

 Warren Buffett is expanding his newspaper empire, with the purchase of a small Texas daily.

-Buffett has been on a shopping spree of late, picking up most of Media General Inc's newspapers and investing in chains like Lee Enterprises Inc.
+Buffett has been on a shopping spree of late, picking up most of Media General Inc's MEG.N newspapers and investing in chains like Lee Enterprises Inc (LEE.N).

 He stands out for his enthusiasm for small- and medium-sized community-based papers at a time when most investors and companies are heading for the exits.